loko-ai/loko/README.md

 Alternatively, right-click on the .AppImage file, *Properties*, go to the *Permissions* tab, make sure the *Allow executing file as a program* field is checked.

+Run LOKO AI by double-clicking on the .AppImage file or by typing the .AppImage file name in the terminal.
 ### Dependencies